KABUKI GLOSSARY (A~C)

 Buzen

-Old province in northern Kyûshû, which grosso modo corresponds to both Fukuoka and Ôita prefectures [more details].
-It was also called Hôshû.
+Old province in northern Kyûshû, which grosso modo corresponded to both Fukuoka and Ôita prefectures [more details].
+Along with the province of Bungo, the two provinces were also called Hôshû.

 In Japanese: 豊前